 What are the Benefits of Choosing a Registered Clinical Counsellor?

 Registered Clinical Counsellors have successfully fulfilled requirements of Masters Degree level education, supervision and clinical experience to the satisfaction of the Association.
 Some third party payment plans such as Extended Health Care Insurance and Employee/Family Assistance Programs pay partial or total coverage for counselling services.
+We recommend that clients check directly with their plan to confirm what their coverage is and whether Registered Clinical Counsellors (RCC) are covered.

 What concerns would I bring to a Registered Clinical Counsellor?